 Preschoolers are such movers and shakers that some parents may worry that their child could be hyperactive or have attention deficit hyperactivity disorder (ADHD).
 In fact, these disorders usually aren't diagnosed in preschoolers because it's normal for them to be active and have shorter attention spans.

 As kids get older, more is expected of them, and it is then that it may become clear that a child is less focused, has poorer judgment, or is much more active than others.

-To gauge whether overactivity might be a problem for your child, consider these questions:
+If you think overactivity might be a problem for your child, consider these questions: